 - The Evidence into Practice programme is designed to help research teams bridge the gap from academic research findings, to actionable information for people practising in the field.

-- Eight projects received up to £50,000 to fund the development of tools and resources to support the implementation of findings in practice.
+- We are currently funding four project teams based in the UK, who have already received funding from the Health Foundation, with up to £50,000 each to fund the development of tools and resources to support the implementation of findings in practice.

-Evidence into Practice is a programme of grants from the Health Foundation that funds the development of tools and resources, based on completed research studies, to support the implementation of findings in practice.
+Evidence into Practice is a programme from the Health Foundation that funds the development of tools and resources, based on completed research studies, to support the implementation of findings in practice.

 REMAIN: REAsonable adjustments to MAINstream diabetes and obesity care for adults with a learning disability